 Club Contact Details

-Portuguese Pointers require minimal grooming due to their short, tight coats, but they all seem to enjoy a nice brushing with a rubber curry type brush anyway, which is also good to help remove dead hair.
+Portuguese Pointers require minimal grooming due to their short, tight coats, but they all seem to enjoy a nice brushing with a rubber curry-type brush anyway, which also helps remove dead hair.
 In general, their hard coat is good at repelling dirt, so frequent baths are not needed.
 Routine attention to nails, teeth, and ears is expected.

 The Portuguese Pointer is a sporting dog and as such, enjoys running and hunting, even if it’s just pointing butterflies in the backyard or running on a hike.
 As they do still retain very strong hunting instincts, off-lead, safe exercise is key to a happy dog, mentally and physically.
 Young dogs have quite a bit of energy, especially males, but the breed does very well living calmly as a house dog as long as they are allowed daily outdoor exercise.

 The Portuguese Pointer is an extremely kind and devoted sporting dog.
 They are very smart and quite easy to train.
 Due to their very affectionate nature, they can be considered a “soft” dog, often requiring a more gentle approach to training.